Northeast HAPI Graduates Well Prepared for Transition to Online Teaching

 By William Germano, B.A., D.C., M.S.

 Former Director, M.S. in Human Anatomy & Physiology Instruction Program

-Anatomy & Physiology Experts with a Solid Foundation in Pedagogy
+Anatomy & Physiology Experts with a Solid Foundation in Pedagogy.

-Coursework in the MSHAPI program prepares its students to deliver highly effective and engaging instruction through a variety of modalities, utilizing the most current trends in teaching theory and best practices.
+Coursework in the HAPI program prepares its students to deliver highly effective and engaging instruction through a variety of modalities, utilizing the most current trends in teaching theory and best practices.
 This level of expertise extends from the lecture hall to the lab and in face-to-face settings as well as in online and hybrid learning environments.